-If your question was not addressed through any of these means, please contact a nursing advisor to assist you with nursing program questions.
-Contact can be made through the Advising Office 208-792-2688, or emailing us at email@example.com.
+If your question was not addressed through any of these means, please contact a nursing advisor by calling our Advising Office 208-792-2688, or emailing us at firstname.lastname@example.org.

 We do not have a program that is labeled “Accelerated”.
 Students with previous degrees follow the basic BSN curriculum plan.
 Classes from earlier academic degrees are evaluated at the time of application to the college; students may meet general education core requirements as a result.

 We admit 45 students twice annually and we receive around 70 applications each semester.
 Applications are due in February and September each year.
 This increases the opportunity for students to successfully apply and be accepted.
 The criteria used for admission are given in detail here.

 LCSC’s Workforce Training has classes that are offered throughout the year.